seanlowcy77/KWIC-tutorial/README.md

 Refer to [this guide](http://stackoverflow.com/questions/2061094/importing-maven-project-into-eclipse) if you meet any issues for importing.

+## Additional Notes
+Feel free to play around with the Travis file and the README.
 ## Run the project
 You can run the program from [App.java](https://github.com/Gisonrg-in-NUS/KWIC-demo/blob/master/src/main/java/sg/edu/nus/comp/cs3219/App.java).